 What to Look for When Purchasing a New Car

 Millions of people are injured in car crashes every year.
 While many of these accidents are unavoidable, others could have been mitigated if the victims had been driving cars equipped with specific safety features.
-Unfortunately, even the most cautious and prepared driver can be injured in a crash, so if you were recently injured in a crash that was caused by another person’s negligence, it is crucial to speak with an experienced Pike County personal injury attorney who can help you seek compensation for your losses.
+Unfortunately, even the most cautious and prepared driver can be injured in a crash, so if you were recently injured in a crash that was caused by another person’s negligence, it is crucial to speak with an experienced Atlanta car accident attorney who can help you seek compensation for your losses.
 There are many safety features that can help prevent or mitigate injuries, and knowing what to look for when purchasing a new car can be helpful.Airbags and Antilock Brakes

 Airbags have become standard safety equipment in all vehicles.
 However, recent technological advances have improved their effectiveness even further.
 For instance, newer airbag systems are often able to detect whether a person is sitting in a seat, and if so, how much he or she weighs.
 If a passenger weighs less than a certain amount, the system will automatically deactivate the front airbags.
 This protects children from sustaining serious injuries that are often inflicted by airbags, such as facial fractures and punctured lungs.
 Many new cars are also equipped with side airbags, which when deployed, protect those in the back seat from being cut by flying debris or from being ejected from the car in a crash in Atlanta.Antilock Brakes and Electronic Stability Control

 Antilock brakes are another safety feature that have become extremely popular for family vehicles such as SUVs.
 Antilock brake systems help prevent a car’s wheels from locking up and sliding when they hit an icy or slick patch on the road, which allows drivers to retain steering control.
 Many cars with antilock brakes also come equipped with electronic stability control systems, which use a series of sensors to detect wheel speed, steering, angle, and sideways motion.
 When the system senses that a car is drifting, it causes one or more wheels to brake and so allows the car to remain on course.
 Our attorneys feel that this is an important part of what to look for when purchasing a new car.Warning Systems

 Car accidents can take an extreme physical, emotional, and financial toll on victims, so if you live in Meansville or somewhere else in Pike County and you sustained an injury as a result of another person’s negligence, please contact us at the Angell Law Firm, LLC by calling (770) 217-4954 to speak with a dedicated attorney today.
 We can also advise you on what to look for when purchasing a new car.